WICG/attribution-reporting-api/README.md

 The API enables two types of attribution reports:

 * **Event-level reports** associate a particular event on the ad side (a click, view or touch) with coarse conversion data.
-To preserve user privacy, conversion-side data is coarse, and reports are noised and are not sent immediately.he number of conversions is also limited.
+To preserve user privacy, conversion-side data is coarse, and reports are noised and are not sent immediately.
+The number of conversions is also limited.
 * **Aggregatable reports** provide a mechanism for rich metadata to be reported in aggregate, to better support use-cases such as campaign-level performance reporting or  conversion values.